ashleydavis/rfsd-web-page-eleventy/src/outline.md

 - A new chapter just on automated testing, focusing on test driven development (TDD).
 - The previous incarnation of this chapter was going to be more generally about testing, but I may now have enough content to justify an enitire chapter on automated testing.
 I may later add a chapter on general testing, I might still wrap that up into this chapter or I might include more on testing in the debugging and problem solving chapter.
+- Still want to find a home for these topics:
+  - Stress testing the photo gallery with 1k photos
+  - Testing the backend with Supertest
+  - Manual TDD
+  - Output driven testing
+  - Cypress ?

 # 6. Growing pains

 ## Scaling up

 Now we scale up our development process to handle a backend with multiple services.